 No matter how frazzled you and your child feel, avoid the temptation to revamp everything at once; it’s just too overwhelming.
-Instead, talk to your child about what he thinks he should tackle first.
+Instead, talk to your child about what they think they should tackle first.

-- Ask him what he feels is his biggest problem area.
+- Ask your child what they feel is their biggest problem area.
 Getting ready for school on time?
-Bringing home everything he needs for homework?
-Keeping his room clean?
-Completing his homework and turning it in?
+Bringing home everything they need for homework?
+Keeping their room clean?
+Completing their homework and turning it in?